ECMA-262-5 in detail. Chapter 1. Properties and Property Descriptors.

 foo.bar = 10;

-The cases which really deserve using accessors should be related, repeat, with increasing of an abstraction, encapsulating auxiliary helper data.
+The cases which really deserve using accessors usually are related with increasing of an abstraction, encapsulating auxiliary helper data.
 The simplest example:

 // encapsulated context